-Observed precipitation was represented by the first two EOFs of station data in the region, corresponding to Sahel and Guinea Coast rainfall, respectively.
-Two of the GCM predictable components are associated with the precipitation of the Guinea Coast and Sahel regions and correlate well with the station data EOF time-series.
-The GCM predictable component associated with Guinea Coast precipitation has the largest S/N ratio and its time-series correlates strongly with tropical Atlantic SST.
-The GCM predictable component associated with Sahel rainfall reproduces observed variability on both interannual and decadal time-scales; the high frequency component shows a linear relation with ENSO.
+Observed precipitation was represented by the first two EOFs of station rainfall data in the region, corresponding to rainfall in the Sahel and Guinea Coast regions, respectively.
+Two GCM predictable components are associated with the precipitation of the Guinea Coast and Sahel regions and correlate well with the station data EOF time series.
+The GCM predictable component associated with Guinea Coast precipitation has the largest S/N ratio, and its time series correlates strongly with tropical Atlantic SST.
+The GCM predictable component associated with Sahel rainfall reproduces observed variability on both interannual and decadal time scales; the high-frequency component shows a linear relation with ENSO, similar to that seen in observations.